Live initialization

 While a block is initialized, there appears a JavaScript object corresponding to

 the block instance.
-Then a callback for js_inited
+Then a callback for js_inited modifier runs, and there can

 be coded all the primary actions.